-Government supporters rally in Hong Kong to seek end to violence
+Thousands in pro-police rally as Hong Kong braces for another mass protest

 But for many Hong Kong residents, the extradition bill is the latest step in a relentless march toward mainland control.

-Other anti-government protests are planned over coming weekends in areas including Mong Kok, a gritty working-class district across the harbor from the financial center, and in Tseung Kwan O and Sham Shui Po, one of the city’s poorest areas.
+Other anti-government protests are planned over coming weekends in areas including Mong Kok, a gritty working-class district across the harbour from the financial centre, and in Tseung Kwan O and Sham Shui Po, one of the city’s poorest areas.

 Opponents of the extradition bill fear it would leave Hong Kong people at the mercy of Chinese courts, where human rights are not guaranteed, and have voiced concerns over the city’s much-cherished rule of law.

-Reporting By Alun John, Vimvam Tong and Kevin Liu, Writing by Anne Marie Roantree; Editing by Himani Sarkar
+Reporting By Alun John, Vimvam Tong and Kevin Liu, Writing by Anne Marie Roantree; Editing by Himani Sarkar and Gareth Jones